mrisher/smtp-sts/mta-sts.md

 * `version`: (plain-text, required).
 Currently only "STSv1" is supported.
 * `mode`: (plain-text, required).
 Either "enforce" or "report", indicating the expected behavior of a sending MTA in the case of a policy validation failure.
+* `max_age`: Max lifetime of the policy (plain-text non-negative integer seconds).
+Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
 * `mx`: MX patterns (list of plain-text MX match strings, required).
 One or more patterns matching the expected MX for this domain.
 For example, `["*.example.com", "*.example.net"]` indicates that mail for this domain might be handled by any MX with a hostname at `example.com` or `example.net`.
-* `max_age`: Max lifetime of the policy (plain-text positive integer seconds).
-  Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
+Valid patterns can be either hostname literals (e.g. "mx1.example.com") or wildcard matches, so long as the wildcard occupies the full left-most label in the pattern.
+(Thus `*.example.com` is valid but `mx*.example.com` is not.)

 A lenient parser SHOULD accept TXT record sand policy files which are syntactically valid (i.e. valid key-value pairs or valid JSON) implementing a